rikhuijzer/xrcf/arnoldc/README.md

 Here, `IT'S SHOWTIME` means "begin main", `TALK TO THE HAND` means "print", and `YOU HAVE BEEN TERMINATED` means "end main".

-This language allows Arnold Schwarzenegger to be a programmer.
-Of course, since it's Arnold, we still want the program to run fast so we compile to LLVM.

-The code to build the compiler is in the same directory as this README.
-In this README, we will show how the compiler can be built and used.
+In this walkthrough, we will show how to build and install the `arnoldc` compiler.
+Next, we will use this compiler to build and run the hello world program.

-First, we install it via:
+First, we install the compile via:

 ```sh
 $ cargo install --path arnoldc